In this section: Lists of Committed READI Projects & Programs | Descriptions of Approved READI Projects & Programs

 To allow for future housing developments in Owen County, BPP Water Corporation will install 9,800 linear feet of water main along State Road 67 to deliver clean water to existing residents, accelerate the decommissioning of contaminated private residential water wells.

-- $249,999 for water and sewer upgrades associated with the Jasper Courthouse Square Infrastructure and Revitalization Project
+$249,999 for the Jasper Phase II Courthouse Square Infrastructure & Revitalization Project

 The City of Jasper is working to replace its Courthouse Square infrastructure and revitalize the downtown area to bring residents and visitors back to the heart of the community.
 The project includes installing new sidewalks, asphalt, permeable brick pavers, landscaping, safe street and crosswalk designs, gathering spaces, and upgrading its water and storm infrastructure.
 READI funding will be applied toward replacing the 100-year-old water lines extending from the downtown square.

-- $247,111.80 for the West Baden Park Improvements and the Orange County Mural Trail Project
+$247,111.80 for West Baden Park Improvements and the Orange County Mural Trail Project

 This project includes improvements at West Baden Park and creation of a county-wide mural trail connecting the communities of West Baden Springs, Paoli, and Orleans through public art.
 Park improvements include multi-use trails, playground equipment, lighting, accessible sidewalks, and flood mitigation measures at the Park.
 The Mural Trail will feature a variety of art exhibits on both private and public buildings, as well as traveling murals that showcase the people, sports, and history of Orange County.